 Baptism – Where We Have Been Wrong

-Then along comes the Restoration Movement, our movement, and we say you know we are reading a lot of verses about baptism and maybe there has been something left out and so we start swinging the pendulum back and if we are not careful we over swing what the Bible says.
+Then along comes the Restoration Movement, our movement, and we say you know we are reading a lot of verses about baptism and maybe there has been something left out and so we start swinging the pendulum back, but if we are not careful we can over swing what the Bible says.

 Let me remind you that I am a HUGE believer in Baptism, this is the place that we draw a line in the sand and declare that we are on God’s side.
 My fear is that in our teaching we got so busy reacting to what we thought everyone else was teaching on the subject that maybe we swung a little too far and began to teach baptism to poorly.